Full List

 • Repairing or replacing (in-kind) a furnace or an element of an associated heating system, such as ductwork

-• Repairing or replacing (in-kind) air-conditioning equipment
+• Repairing or replacing (in-kind) an air conditioning appliance

 “In-kind replacement” means replacement of existing materials, objects, or elements using new materials, objects, or elements of the same type, size, and shape.